 - Depending on the context, the term "anoint" could be translated as "pour oil on" or "put oil on" or "consecrate by pouring perfumed oil on." - To "be anointed" could be translated as "be consecrated with oil." or "be appointed" or "be consecrated." - In some contexts the term "anoint" could be translated as "appoint." - A phrase like "the anointed priest," could be translated as "the priest who was consecrated with oil" or "the priest who was set apart by the pouring on of oil."

-(See also: Christ, Messiah, consecrate, high priest, King of the Jews, priest, priesthood, prophet, prophecy, prophesy, seer, prophetess)
+(See also: Christ, consecrate, high priest, King of the Jews, priest, prophet)